usaid-cs/yesterday-i-learned/java.md

 - Try to avoid returning a stream unless you know it will be used as a stream.
 If not then return a collection.
 - [Reading a file with input streams](https://www.overops.com/blog/improve-your-application-performance-with-garbage-collection-optimization/) (and never holding the entire file in memory) is better than storing a file in a byte array, for both memory reasons, and the garbage collection that follows: [`FileInputStream fis = new FileInputStream(fileName); MyProtoBufMessage msg = MyProtoBufMessage.parseFrom(fis);`](https://gist.github.com/TaliSoroker/37df26e570a6d45093c2cc3633e4dd94#file-gctip2)
 - Streams are easy to parallelise using `.parallel()`, but it may do the wrong thing (if your stream processors aren't pure functions, for example).
 The rough rule of thumb given by Josh suggests using `.parallel()` on something if you know (number of elements * lines of code per element) exceeds 100k.
+- A [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) is a specialised Publisher [that emits at most one item](https://stackoverflow.com/a/60706755/1558430).

 ## How Java gets around having no features™